 Independent venues across the country have struggled to remain open due to the lack of access to live music during the COVID-19 pandemic.
 The Boston area has been no exception.

-Jordan Baron, Oriana Dominguez, Anne Probert, Helen Snow
+By Jordan Baron, Oriana Dominguez, Anne Probert, and Helen Snow

 Before March, a normal weekend was spent at a plethora of various venues, ranging from bars to cafes, listening to music and enjoying drinks with friends.
 As the COVID-19 pandemic spread, these venues were forced to close.
 Now, some have reopened, but live music is a non-starter, as government regulations on social distancing and maximum occupancy within venues have made live shows difficult to accomplish.
 Because of this, many venues have been forced to change their hours and apply for federal funding to stay afloat.
 Among them is The Square Root in Roslindale.